-- It's a great pleasure to be here at the EBRD today and to be able to discuss the vital topic of investment in the Western Balkans.
-After listening to my colleagues in this panel, I am truly encouraged by the energy and enthusiasm of our business leaders and I am confident that our Governments will take inspiration from the drive and perseverance of our private sectors. - Allow me first to note that, up until recently, the title of this session commercial integration in the region would be followed by a question mark.
-Not any more.
-Regional economic integration is well advanced and my colleagues in the panel know this well, coming from the private sector which has seen considerable regional consolidation in the years preceding the crisis.
-Even now, we are increasingly relying on each other.
+- It's my great pleasure to participate at the Sarajevo Business Forum today and I embrace the opportunity to discuss with you the vital topic of doing business and investments in the Western Balkans.
+I am truly encouraged by the number of business leaders present here today, hoping that they will embrace the abundance of investment opportunities in Southeast Europe region. - I would also like to extend compliments to Bosna Bank International, for the efforts invested into what has become an eminent regional business event.
+When deliberating on the important economic recovery drivers such as business, trade, and investments, the circumstances in our economies simply impose us to go beyond national borders. - Allow me first to note that, up until recently, the matter of commercial and economic integration of the region would be followed by a question mark.
+Well, not anymore.
+We are increasingly relying on each other.
 Just during 2012, we sold each other in the Western Balkans around EUR14 billion worth of goods, which is almost 16% of our overall trade.
-Even if we look at the FDI this is quite apparent in 2010, the regional FDI stock (meaning the FDI originating from the region, being invested in the region) stood at around EUR 2.5 billion. - We've also seen an emergence of a number of truly regional companies during the past decade, firms that are ubiquitous throughout our countries, with brands that are well known to millions of our consumers.
-Some of these firms are represented right here, in this panel. - So, economic integration is here to stay, but how do we maximize the synergies of this regional market?
+Even if we look at the FDI this is quite apparent in 2010, the regional FDI stock (meaning the FDI originating from the region, being invested in the region) stood at around EUR 2.5 billion. - So, economic integration is here to stay, but how do we maximize the synergies of this regional market?
 How do we turn this closer integration to our full advantage?
 Finally, and probably most importantly, how can we help our companies internationalize and move from national to regional, and then from regional to European or global players?
 These are some of the questions that we in the Regional Cooperation Council want to address through a better structured and more focused cooperation framework.
 And this is where a new regional growth Strategy - South East Europe 2020 - comes in.